Metal-subsidy-stress/github-playground/training/github-activity.md

 ### Pull requests

 Pull requests are how we merge Branches back with the main code on the repository.
-Typically, it makes sense to have only 1 or 2 admins (usually the repository owner) that complete the pull requests.
+Typically, it's best to have only 1 or 2 admins (usually the repository owner) that complete the pull requests.

 1. On the GitHub website, navigate to **Pull requests** tab and click on **New pull request** (green button, right side)
 2. Under **Compare** select your new branch